OSC/k8-namespace-reaper/README.md

 The minimum age of a namespace to reap is set with `--reap-after`.
 This flag also sets how far back to look for active namespaces by looking at pod metrics.
 If `--reap-after` is default of `168h` then a namespace older than 7 days with no pods active in last 7 days will be deleted.

+Use `--namespace-last-used-annotation` to define a namespace annotation that marks when the namespace was last used.
+A namespace will not be reaped if that last usage is more recent than the duration defined with `--last-used-threshold`.

 ## Configuration Details

 The k8-namespace-reaper is intended to be deployed inside a Kubernetes cluster.
 It can also be run outside the cluster via cron.